webhintio/hint/packages/hint/docs/about/GOVERNANCE.md

 Committers:

-* Are expected to work on public branches of their forks and submit pull requests to the master branch.
+* Are expected to work on public branches of their forks and submit pull requests to the main branch.
 * Must submit pull requests for all changes.
 * Have their work reviewed by TSC members before acceptance into the repository.